stormsoundmusic/orchestral-guide/guide/choirs.md

 *[Wotan Male Choir](https://www.strezov-sampling.com/products/view/WOTAN-Male-Choir.html) €275 / [Freyja Female Choir](https://www.strezov-sampling.com/products/view/FREYJA-Female-Choir.html) €275 /[ Arva Children Choir](https://www.strezov-sampling.com/products/view/arva.html) €350*

 **STRENGTHS:**
-Incredible sound, fantastic scripting.
+Incredible sound and fantastic scripting.
 Features and functionality are consistent across the series.

 **WEAKNESSES:**
 Each volume covers just one group of choral performers so to have a fully versatile choir you will need to spend more.